Do you know about the Asda loyalty scheme, the first in their 70-year history?

 Since they ended the Asda Price Guarantee, which offered the chance to claim a refund if Asda’s prices weren’t 10% below that of the then select supermarket rivals, Asda has concentrated on offering the cheapest prices rather than offering an Asda points card like most other supermarkets.

 As well as the reward points scheme and 1% cashback opportunity there are also lesser-known options you can utilize to get something back or get your Asda Shopping even cheaper.

 One of the options gives you a good chance of getting a 50-100% refund on select purchases.

-Read on and I’ll the various ways you can save on your regular Asda shop, including details of the card that will save you money every time you spend in Asda.
+Read on to find out all the various ways you can save on your regular Asda shop:

 - Asda Loyalty Scheme: George Rewards